DLBPointon/covid19-graphs-DLBPointon/README_instructions.md

 * If you can sort this all our then please make suggestions for improvements.
 * The deadline for the project to be completed is 2pm on 20th March.

 Please note that Alice can change her mind.
-Oliver has promised we are an Agile organisation so remember the 2nd Agile Manifesto Principle:
+Oliver has promised we are an Agile organization so remember the 2nd Agile Manifesto Principle:

 > Welcome changing requirements, even late in development.
 > Agile processes harness change for the customer’s competitive advantage.

-* there will be an additional feature request posted on 10th March!
+* there will be an additional feature request posted on 8th March.

 ## Senior developer `osmart` rules.

 `osmart` is a grumpy fellow but you need to work with him.
 So please try to keep to his rules.
+Working with difficult colleagues is all part of the game.

 * `osmart` has already produced a proof of concept
   * Please see Jupyter NoteBook that downloads the Covid-19 dataset: